pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-sites.md

 [!INCLUDE [SharePoint Admin required](fragments/sharepoint-admin-required.md)]

 Whereas above approach works for any user, the amount of information returned for a given site collection is limited.
-If you want to get site collection list with more details about each site collection then consider using the `GetSiteCollectionsWithDetails` methods.
+If you want to get site collection list with more details about each site collection then consider using the `GetSiteCollectionsWithDetails` or `GetSiteCollectionWithDetails` methods.
 The collected information per site collection is:

 - The various id's such as site collection id, root web id and Microsoft Graph site id
 - The site collection url